Oilseeds News & Updates

 As the warmer temperatures speed along crop development, questions may arise about a particular insect, disease, or other ‘mystery’ crop conditions in your fields.
 Regardless of the crop, the WSU Plant Pest Diagnostic Clinic can analyze samples and provide a recommendation based on the diagnosis.
 See complete information here.

-Enterprise budget for intermediate rainfall region available
+Enterprise budget for intermediate and low rainfall region

 PNW Canola Cash Bids

 Click here to check on local cash bids for canola and other commodities at a location near you.

 The Washington State University Oilseed Cropping Systems Research and Extension Program, in partnership with the Washington State Department of Agriculture, is committed to supporting the grower and industry-based movement to diversify cropping system agronomics and markets through increased adoption and production of oilseed crops.